christaylorcodes/Screeps-Kleaner-bot/README.md

 ---

 ### Kleansers
-> Population cap is soon approaching.
-In preparation, shardnauts have been scouting for outposts beyond the portals.
-Be warned.
+> Prospects of a new economy have cooled tensions and only the most radical are looking to the other shards.
+They are some that still venture through the portals scouting for a new home when the unrest returns.

 When population control measures take place at 30 rooms there will be a radical group that splits off the Kleaners.